I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-Film has the advantage of cutting to the chase and laying out a novel-sized story in just a few hours.
+Film has the advantage of cutting to the chase and cover a novel-sized story in just a few hours.
 But the danger there is the risk of cutting out some of the meatier themes, characterizations, and plot points that enrich the book.
-While I’m sure this film cut its share of details and had a beloved original film to pay homage to on top of it, Doctor Sleep hits all of the right beats as it services all of the mediums that came before it while still making it its own installment in the narrative surrounding the doomed Torrance family.
+While I’m sure this film cut its share of details and added some of its own, Doctor Sleep hits all of the right beats as it services the stories that came before it while still making it its own distinct installment in the narrative surrounding the doomed Torrance family.

 Doctor Sleep Book Cover